 BMJ and the British Cardiovascular Society have a facility for transferring manuscripts between their cardiology journals.
 Authors submitting to the flagship journal Heart can choose Open Heart as an ‘alternate journal’.

-Authors that agree to share their data are eligible for a 25% discount on the Open Heart article publishing charge.
+Authors that agree to share their data are eligible for a 25% discount on the Open Heart article processing charge.